 The 2nd largest island in Japan, but with a small population.
 Well-known for its preserved natural resources.
 Forests, lakes, hot springs, and some active volcanoes are situated on this island.
 To get here, you can take an hour worth of air travel from Tokyo to Shin-Chitose Airport.
 You can also get here via (bullet) train.

 Places to visit

 Daisetsuzan National Park

-– largest park in Hokkaido.
+– the largest park in Hokkaido.
 This place is famous for hikers.
-Animals like deers and brown bears can be seen here.
+Animals like deer and brown bears can be seen here.

 Shikotsu-Toya National Park